microsoft/PowerToys/README.md

 - PT Run keyboard interaction improvements
 - PT Run can detect new apps now
 - Keyboard manager can now do app level shortcuts
+   - Example: For Outlook, Remap Ctrl+F to F4 and now Ctrl+F will put up the find window :)
 - Keyboard manager now can remap key to shortcut and shortcut to key.
 - Settings screen now has improved OOBE based on the work the Microsoft Garage Interns did during their hackathon
 - PowerRename improvements